stallman-j/ekonomR/vignettes/basic-regression.md

 **Make sure** you've got the latest version of `ekonomR`.
 If you've updated the package less recently than Nov 7, 2024, you should install the latest version.

 If you're not sure if your `ekonomR` is up to date or you're new to the woods, you may want to check out the vignette [Getting Started with ekonomR](https://stallman-j.github.io/ekonomR/vignettes/getting-started-with-ekonomR/), and the [Coding Review](https://stallman-j.github.io/ekonomR/vignettes/coding-review/) for a couple key operations I'll be assuming you know.

 # Prerequisites

 I'm also going to assume that you already know the concepts we discussed in the basic cleaning vignettes.
 In particular, there's a discussion regarding and a simple example of merging in [Basic Cleaning: Global Carbon Budget](https://stallman-j.github.io/ekonomR/vignettes/basic-cleaning_gcb/).

-If you're just looking for a script that merges the World Population Prospects population data, the Penn World Tables gross domestic product (GDP) data, and the Global Carbon Budget greenhouse gas emissions data and defines some variables, you've also come to the right place and you might want to just copy the final code at the end.

 First, bring `ekonomR` into your working library.